callum-hart/immutable-styles/docsNext/advancedConcepts.md

 }
 ```

-In the example above the **media queries rely on their position in the cascade** to produce the expected behaviour.
-On screens wider than 1000px both rulesets apply – with the last in the cascade taking effect.
-The bottom ruleset overrides the other and the font-size of a.logo will be 18px.
-Reshuffling the order of rulesets produces a different result:
+In the example above the media queries rely on their position in the cascade to produce the expected behaviour – with the last in the cascade taking effect.
+On screens wider than 1000px the bottom ruleset overrides the other, so the `font-size` of `a.logo` will be 18px.

+Reshuffling the order of the rulesets produces a different result:

 ```css
 @media (min-width: 1000px) {